On this page

 This tutorial will use Vite to quickly scaffold a Deno and React app.
 Vite is a build tool and development server for modern web projects.
 It pairs well with React and Deno, leveraging ES modules and allowing you to import React components directly.

-into the newly created project folder and the following command to
+into the newly created project

-serve your new react app:
+Now you can serve your new react app by running:

 deno task dev